Last week, however, I worked in Winchester, VA. It was a treat to stay at the Izaak Walton League's park.

 (You have to be a member.)
 It was quiet and peaceful - and dark!
 I usually camp where I'll be working and supermarket parking lots are generally well lit.
 While camped I grilled the ostrich burger I'd bought frozen on my way back from NC last month.
 It was delicious.
 Then I sat out in the evening playing my guitar with a couple of deer for an audience.
 It was neat that they didn't mind my presence; they just went on munching on the pear trees.
 I tried to get a picture of them but it was too dark.

 I went to the State Arboretum, which is on Rte 50, east of Winchester, just past 340.
 Lots to see.
-The Quarters, the main building, is supposed to have been slaves quarters for the plantation of which this was once part.
+The Quarters, the main building,

 There are many trails and many many plants.
 I took the native plant trail.